How often are these problems asked?

 0-24%

-Navan interviews focus heavily on hash-table, linked-list, design problems.
+Navan interviews focus heavily on hash-table, array, dynamic-programming problems.
 If you're short on time, these are the categories to prioritize.
 The problems on this page are sorted by frequency, so start from the top and work your way down.

 Beyond solving problems, practice explaining your approach.
 Navan interviewers care about your thought process - how you break down a problem, consider edge cases, and evaluate tradeoffs between solutions.
 A clean O(n) solution you can explain clearly beats an O(log n) solution you can't articulate.

-Navan has been reported to ask 3 distinct coding problems.
-The most common topics are hash-table, linked-list, design.
-0 are Easy difficulty, 1 are Medium, and 2 are Hard.
+Navan has been reported to ask 4 distinct coding problems.
+The most common topics are hash-table, array, dynamic-programming.
+0 are Easy difficulty, 2 are Medium, and 2 are Hard.
 Problems are sorted by frequency - the ones at the top are asked most often.

 Start with the highest-frequency problems listed on this page.
-Focus on the core topics: hash-table, linked-list, design.
+Focus on the core topics: hash-table, array, dynamic-programming.
 Practice solving them under time pressure and explaining your approach out loud.
 Mock interviews with AI can simulate the real experience.

 Simulate a real Navan coding interview with an AI interviewer.
 Get a scorecard with specific feedback on your problem-solving, code quality, and communication.